 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A boundary established by workers on strike, especially at the entrance to the place of work, which others are asked not to cross.‘they crossed the picket line’‘hundreds came to support the strikers on the picket line’
+A boundary established by workers on strike, especially at the entrance to the place of work, that others are asked not to cross.

 demonstration, picket line, blockade, boycottView synonyms

 - ‘Strikers held up banners as they tried to persuade office staff, delivery workers and postmen not to cross the picket line.’

 - ‘He plans to bring a delegation of council workers to the picket line.’

 - ‘Only four nurses have reportedly crossed the picket line in response to this threat.’

 - ‘The workers have established a picket line at the mine site and prevented vehicles entering and leaving.’

 - ‘A picket line was a picket line and anyone who crossed it was a scab.’

 - ‘Tensions heightened yesterday when the first three of the new staff attempted to cross the picket line.’